Are you in physical, mental, emotional or spiritual pain?

 The symptoms of pain present opportunity for personal growth.
 We do not like what the world or our bodies or our minds are reflecting back to us about how we view and treat ourselves.
 We get angry because we feel hurt by these reflections.
 We project the anger out or we turn it in towards ourselves as depression or self-abuse.
 The hurt we feel is that we perceive ourselves as someone separate from others, capable of being hurt/threatened/abused.
 We are actually angry at ourselves for not projecting our beauty and grace and divine nature, deserving of respect and acceptance and love.
 The growth comes when we are done with the old ways and ready to embrace ourselves as we are, beautiful in our imperfection, perfect in our shared humanity, ready to share ourselves/love/compassion with others and the world.

 I would welcome the opportunity to earn your trust and deliver you the gentlest, most on-point service in the industry of self-care and healing leading to personal transformation and transcendence of personal limitations to heart-centered living and opening to new possibilities.
 I use the tools of meditation/training the mind, yoga, diet, lifestyle, body therapies, color therapy, gem therapy, touch therapy, journaling and reading, and walking.
 These methods have worked for me and my teachers and my students and my clients and people all over the world and throughout the ages.
 I have no doubt that you can create a life focused on what truly matters to you.
 I know you matter.
 Your presence changes anything with which you come into contact.
-I know your journey up to this point is leading you to live out your dharma, the purpose that you are uniquely created to perform in this lifetime, in this world, during this time.
+I know your journey up to this point is leading you to live out your dharma of expansion in this lifetime, in this world, during this time.
 I feel privileged to refer you to healthcare professionals who can meet needs that I cannot.
 I feel honored to be with you.